Delivery, return, contact and other information

 - If business picks-up we might get an account with Rebound or Zigzag, who organize this kind of thing, but for now you have to organize your own postage label payment.

 Lost post - how long to wait? - see royalmail.com/receiving-mail/redelivery

 - UK Royal Mail tracking confirms delivery, and it's very rare for anything to be lost.
 Unfortunately, cheap postage has no tracking for the stages before delivery.

 If you get a red card through your letter box headed "Something for you" you are in luck because it allows you to collect the parcel from a sorting office or tells you which neighbour it was left with.
 You can also email veganline to ask if there's any note of delivery on the web.

 - If you can guess the details on the card, you can still request a re-delivery online even if you haven't got it.

 - Royal Mail sorting offices and phone staff don't help unless you have a card.

-- 14 days after postage, Veganline can make a claim for lost mail.
+- 14 days after postage, Veganline can claim for lost mail.
 The figure is 10 working days in Royal Mail's terms, so about 14.

 In order to be sure that our claim will work, we ask you for a note to state that the item wasn't delivered.
 There is no fixed format but a one line letter with a signature and description like "vegan shoe parcel" should be enough.
 Sometimes we email you proof of posting, partly for re-assurance, and partly so that the customer can print it out, write your note on the same sheet, and send it back to us.
 Scan and email is the cheapest method.